tamtamchik/simple-flash/readme.md

 ## Chainig & Shortcuts

-Because any of creation types return `\Tamtamchik\Flash\Flash` instance, so you can always use chainig to add multiple messages.
+Because any of creation types return `\Tamtamchik\SimpleFlash\Flash` instance, so you can always use chainig to add multiple messages.
 Shortcuts available for all types of base message types.

 ```php
 flash()->error('Error message!')